isomerpages/moe-konghwasch/_about-khs/校长献词 Principal's Message.md

 problem-solving skills.
 Thus, students are not passive recipients of knowledge but rather active learners who think, explore and innovate.</p>
 <p><strong>"Leaders with Serving Hearts"</strong> embodies the essence of
-a maxim from the Analects of Confucius: If one wishes to establish himself, seeks also to establish others; If one wishes to enlarge himself, seeks also to enlarge others."
+a maxim from the Analects of Confucius: "If one wishes to establish himself, seeks also to establish others; If one wishes to enlarge himself, seeks also to enlarge others."
 It expounds that a person should influence and help others with their own growth and achievements.
 The school emphasizes